 Backup computer tapes containing sensitive health information of 4.9 million Military Health Care System TRICARE beneficiaries treated in the San Antonio, Texas, area since 1992 were stolen from an employee’s car on September 14.
 The employee was transporting the tapes from one federal facility to another in the San Antonio area and reported the theft the same day to TRICARE and the San Antonio Police Department.

-A television and a computer containing medical records was stolen from the Eisenhower Medical Center in March 2011.
+A television and a computer containing medical records were stolen from the Eisenhower Medical Center in March 2011.
 The computer was password protected, but not encrypted.
-This led to the data leakage of patient information, including birth dates, partial Social Security numbers, names, ages and medical record numbers.
+This led to the data leakage of patient information, including birth dates, partial Social Security numbers, names, ages, and medical record numbers.

 A former employee made accusations that Who’s Who experienced a breach of 400,000 data tapes with customer information.
 It is not clear what happened, but the tapes were misplaced during the shipping process sometime before October 20, 2010.
 The information on the tapes included customer names, Social Security numbers, addresses, driver’s license numbers, payroll data, checking account numbers and credit card information may have been exposed.